Occupational Therapy Assistant Program

-- OCT 117 (Fieldwork I) consists of at least 40 hours, following spring semester final examinations.
+- OCT 117 (Fieldwork I) consists of at least 40 hours of service learning throughout the semester.

-- Fieldwork requirement in the Day Fourth Semester or Weekend Eighth Term—Following successful completion of academic coursework, students must select two or three Fieldwork II courses (OCT 216-219), each consisting of four to eight weeks, for a total of 16 weeks and a minimum total of 12 credits.
-OTA students must successfully complete all fieldwork II assignments within 18 months following completion of academic course work.
+- Fieldwork requirement in the final semester—Following successful completion of all academic coursework, students must complete Fieldwork II courses OCT 216 and 217, each consisting of eight weeks full-time clinical rotations, for a total of 16 weeks.
+OTA students must successfully complete all Fieldwork II assignments within 18 months following completion of academic course work.